UNITED STATES

 ||||

-NOTE 4: | REVENUE RECOGNITION |
+REVENUE RECOGNITION |

 Under ASC No. 606, “Revenue from Contracts with Customers” (“ASC 606”), an entity recognizes revenue when or as it satisfies a performance obligation by transferring intellectual property (“IP”) licenses or services to the customer, either at a point in time or over time.
 The Company recognizes most of its revenues at a point in time upon delivery when the customer accepts control of the IP.
-The Company recognizes revenue over time on NRE services or on significant license customization contracts that are in the scope of ASC 606 by using cost inputs to measure progress toward completion of its performance obligations.
+The Company recognizes revenue over time on significant license customization contracts that are in the scope of ASC 606 by using cost inputs to measure progress toward completion of its performance obligations.

 Revenues that are derived from the sale of a licensee’s products that incorporate the Company’s IP are classified as royalty revenues.
 Royalty revenues are recognized during the quarter in which the sale of the product incorporating the Company’s IP occurs.
 Royalties are calculated either as a percentage of the revenues received by the Company’s licensees on sales of products incorporating the Company’s IP or on a per unit basis, as specified in the agreements with the licensees.
 When the Company does not receive actual sales data from the customer prior to the finalization of its financial statements, royalty revenues are recognized based on the Company’s estimation of the customer’s sales during the quarter.